PLhery/node-twitter-api-v2/README.md

 ### Request helpers:
 - Automatic paginator for endpoints like user and tweet timelines, allowing payload consumption with modern asynchronous iterators until your rate-limit is hit
-- Convenient methods for authentication - generate auth links and ask for tokens to your users will be a breeze
+- Convenient methods for authentication - generate auth links and ask for tokens to your users
 - Media upload with API v1.1, including **long video & subtitles support**, automatic media type detection, **chunked upload** and support for **concurrent uploads**
 - Dedicated methods that wraps API v1.1 & v2 endpoints, with **typed arguments** and fully **typed responses**
-- Bundled parsing of rate limit headers
 - Typed errors, meaningful error messages, error enumerations for both v1.1 and v2

 ### Type-safe first: